 How to lead a successful digital team

 According to research from MIT Sloan, 18% of global executives value innovation above all else when it comes to hiring a great digital leader.
-That’s because team leaders who prioritise innovation open the door to collaboration, creativity and experimentation.
+That’s because team leaders who prioritize innovation open the door to collaboration, creativity and experimentation.

 To get leadership buy-in for your innovation project, be prepared to write up an operational plan for your short-term, medium-term and long-term goals, including plenty of metrics and milestones.

 Every digital team needs something to aim for.
 Setting clear goals helps keep your projects on track, and ensures everybody is working towards the same thing.
-KPIs are a great way of tracking your progress, but to be effective, they need to be well-defined and communicated throughout the organisation.
-Once you’ve defined your realistic, actionable and measurable KPIs, communicate them to your team regularly.
+KPIs are a great way of tracking your progress, but to be effective, they need to be well-defined and communicated throughout the organization.

-Don’t stop at the people in your organisation – third-party contributors will be vital to your digital project, so it’s important you understand their role too.
+Don’t stop at the people in your organization—third-party contributors will be vital to your digital project, so it’s important you understand their role too.
 Found a weak link?
 Invest in skills development to fill the gap.